-- Prepare the Chicken: Boil chicken in a pot of salted water on the stove for about 15 minutes, or until done.
+- Prepare the Chicken: Bring a large pot of salted water to a boil.
+Gently lower in your chicken & cook for about 12-15 minutes, or until 165° F in the center.
 (The time will depend on the size of your chicken breasts – cut them into big chunks for faster cooking.)
-Once done, let rest for a few minutes (otherwise the chicken will just shred) and cut into bite-sized pieces.
+Once done, let rest for a few minutes then shred or cut into bite sized pieces.
 Add to a large pot with the broth.
 Bring to a boil, then stir in the rice.
 Add salt + pepper to taste, then cover the pot and remove from heat.

-- Prepare the Veggies: Melt the butter in another saucepan over medium heat.
-Add the garlic, onion, celery, carrots, and spices and cook until the vegetables start to soften.
-Add the flour gradually, while whisking constantly, to form a roux.
-Continue whisking the mixture while cooking it for another 5 minutes – to cook out any raw flour taste.
-Slowly whisk in the cream, and continue whisking until the mixture is smooth (it may not be super smooth – see photo above – it's fine if the butter separates some!).
-Cook a few more minutes, to thicken and to soften the vegetables a bit more, if needed (taste them and see if they're tender enough for you).
+- Prepare the Veggies: Melt the butter in a large saucepan over medium-high heat.
+Reduce heat to medium and add garlic, onion, celery, carrots, and spices and cook until the vegetables start to soften, about 6-8 minutes.
+Stir in the flour, and cook, stirring, for 5 minutes – to cook out the raw flour taste.
+Slowly stir in the cream, and continue stirring until the mixture is smooth (it may not be super smooth – see photo above – it's fine if the butter separates some!).
+Cook 3-4 more minutes, to thicken and to soften the vegetables a bit more.

-- Finish the Soup: Slowly whisk this mixture into the big pot with the broth, rice, and chicken.
+- Finish the Soup: Stir this mixture into the big pot with the broth, rice, and chicken.
 Let simmer over low heat until everything is warmed through and until the rice is done, about 10-15 more minutes.
-I usually leave the lid on here, but I keep it cracked open by leaving the spoon in the pot.
+I usually leave the lid on here, but cracked open by leaving the spoon in the pot.
 Give it a stir occasionally during this last bit of cook time.Taste, and add more seasoning as desired.
-I wrote the seasoning measurements on the conservative side, but I always end up adding more of everything.
+(I usually end up adding a few more splashes of everything.)

-- Serve + Store: Serve with crusty bread - YUM!
-Store leftovers in an airtight container in the fridge for up to 1 week.
+- Serve + Store: Serve with crusty bread – yum!
+Store leftovers in an airtight container in the fridge for 5-7 days.